NEW ORLEANS — Preparing your family for a hurricane or tropical storm is so much more than flashlights and battery-powered chargers.

-Being open with children and answering their questions about storms and other potentially traumatic events and allowing them to actively participate in helping the family prepare to handle such occurrences increases a child’s feeling of control and helps to allay their overall anxiety and distress, according to Dr. Williams.
+Being open with children and answering their questions about storms and other potentially traumatic events helps to allay their overall anxiety and distress, said Dr. Williams.

-- Caregivers should discuss, in a calm, measured manner, and put in writing what they will do, with and for their children, in the event of an approaching or occurring natural disaster.
+- Discuss in a calm, measured manner, and put in writing what they will do, with and for their children, in the event of an approaching or occurring natural disaster.

-- Children need to know that every effort will be made to keep them safe and the family together, even if their day to day routine is disrupted for a period of time and that there are professionals of all types and training that will work with the family to protect and keep them safe when and if necessary.
+- Children need to know that every effort will be made to keep them safe and the family together, even if their day-to-day routine is disrupted.
+It may also be helpful to let children know there are professionals of all types and training who will work with their family to protect and keep them safe when and if necessary.

-- Children should be provided with emergency numbers and contacts and given practice on how to access these resources in advance.
+- Provide children with emergency numbers and contacts and give practice on how to access these resources in advance.

-- Television and other media access should be accessed in a limited fashion, keeping in mind that such sources may emphasize and even dramatize the potential “worst possible outcomes” playing on the imagination and fears of children during crises.
+- Watch TV and other media with limitations, keeping in mind that such sources may emphasize and even dramatize the potential “worst possible outcomes” playing on the imagination and fears of children during crises.